google-site-verification=XMNoEv0K-CNNM867wEdKnrJrPZn0yyFVOjbEuH7-MsI

 They can sense the feelings of others just by being in their presence, picking up on body language, tone of voice, or even a person's mood without words being exchanged.
 This deep sensitivity means empaths tend to be highly compassionate, nurturing, and eager to help others, often offering a listening ear or a supportive shoulder without needing to be asked.
 Some of the most common traits of an empath include being intuitive, emotionally available, and often selfless.
 They are the people who can instantly tell when something's off with a friend or loved one, and they often feel others' pain as if it were their own.
 This can make them excellent listeners and compassionate healers.
 However, this level of emotional awareness also means they absorb the feelings of others, sometimes to the point of emotional overwhelm.
 Without firm boundaries, empaths can easily become emotionally drained, which is why it's so important to find ways to balance their ability to care for others with taking care of themselves.
 On the flip side, many empaths have an intense connection to nature and animals, finding peace and solace in the natural world.
 They are often drawn to careers that allow them to help others, such as counselling, healthcare, or teaching, where their natural empathy is seen as a strength.
 However, being an empath also means learning how to manage this gift—setting boundaries, practicing self-care, and finding grounding techniques to avoid burnout.
 Mindfulness and meditation are powerful tools for empaths, helping them stay centred and preventing emotional overload.
 By developing these practices, empaths can continue connecting deeply with others without sacrificing their well-being.
 If you're an empath or know someone who is, remember that it's a beautiful, powerful trait—but it requires care and attention to thrive.
 Sometimes, we hold onto emotions like anger, sadness, or frustration without even realizing it.
 Life throws all sorts of challenges at us, and it's natural to feel heavy emotions.
 But when we don't take the time to release them, they end up lingering, quietly building up inside until they start affecting us in ways we don't always see.
 Releasing this energy is less about forgetting what happened and more about clearing out the old to make space for something new and healing.
 Something new and fresh—out with the old, in with the new.
 One of the simplest ways to start letting go is to be honest with yourself about what you're feeling.
 Rather than pushing feelings aside or pretending they're not there, just sit with them for a minute.
 You don't have to fix everything all at once; just acknowledging that you're carrying anger or grief can start to lighten the load.
 Another way to release those feelings is to get them out of your head and body.
 Maybe that means writing down what you're feeling, letting the words flow onto the page without judgment.
 Or maybe it's talking to someone you trust—a friend or even a counsellor—so you can feel heard.
 Sometimes, we find ourselves bottling things up, but talking about it can be very freeing.
 Moving your body can also help you let go of stuck energy.
 Our bodies hold onto tension, so doing something physical—dancing, stretching, or walking in nature (of course)—can help you release what you don't need.
 Let your body work with you to shake off what's weighing you down.
 After you've created space by releasing some of those heavy feelings, take a moment to think about what kind of energy you want to bring into your life.
 Surround yourself with things, people, and activities that make you feel good, grounded, and open to new possibilities.
 It's an ongoing process of letting go and inviting new energy, one that can bring a sense of lightness and possibility back into your life.
 Point Break, my favourite movie, and one of its greatest scenes: 21 Self-esteem tidbits!
 A good list to review today.

-Annica JohanssonMy name is Annica Johansson and I am an Artist, Art Life Coach and a Sound Healer.
+Annica JohanssonMy name is Annica Johansson, and I am a Sound Healing Practitioner, Energy Alignment Coach and an Artist.
 I am writing about personal development, daily musings, spirituality and depicting mother nature's amazing beauty.
 Welcome!
 Categories

 All